Data Manipulation in R – Find all its concepts at a single place!

 Different methods of subsetting in R are:

 The dollar sign operator selects a single element of data.
 The result of this operator is always a vector when we use it with a data-frame.

 Similar to $ in R, the double square brackets operator in R also returns a single element, but it offers the flexibility of referring to the elements by position rather than by name.
 It can be used for data frames and lists.

 The single square bracket operator in R returns multiple elements of data.
 The index within the square brackets can be a numeric vector, a logical vector, or a character vector.

-For example: To retrieve 5 rows and all columns of already built-in dataset iris, below command is used:
+For example: To retrieve 5 rows and all columns of already built-in dataset iris, the below command, is used:

 > data(iris) > iris[1:5, ]